ZifraTech/zifra_card/README.md

 End with an example of getting some data out of the system or using it for a little demo

-## Running the tests

-Explain how to run the automated tests for this system
+## chacha test

+To run this test generate the hardware in vivado then boot up the SDK from vivado.
+In vivado run the

 ### Break down into end to end tests